GitHub

 RTBH mitigation

-When the engine reports an attack, Kapkan mitigates it by announcing a remotely-triggered blackhole (RTBH) route for the targeted host: a /32 (IPv4) or /128 (IPv6) prefix carried over an embedded GoBGP speaker, tagged with your RTBH community and pointed at a discard next-hop.
+When the engine reports an attack, Kapkan mitigates it by announcing a remotely-triggered blackhole (RTBH) route for the targeted host: a /32 (IPv4) or /128 (IPv6) prefix carried over an embedded GoBGP speaker, tagged with your RTBH community and pointed at a discard next-hop — an address your routers send blackholed traffic to and then drop (a null route).
 Your edge routers match the community and drop all traffic to that host, dropping the flood before it reaches your network's core.

-Mitigation is destination-based: the blackhole kills traffic to the target.
-For an incoming flood this stops the attack; for an outgoing attack from a compromised host it takes that host offline (which usually stops the abuse) and stops the outbound flood only where your edge also drops sources in blackholed prefixes, for example with uRPF.
+Mitigation is destination-based: the blackhole drops traffic to the target.
+For an incoming flood this stops the attack.
+For an outgoing attack from a compromised host it takes that host offline, which usually stops the abuse — but it does not directly drop the outbound packets unless your edge also filters packets whose source is in a blackholed prefix, e.g. with uRPF (unicast Reverse Path Forwarding, a router feature that drops spoofed/return-path-mismatched traffic).
+To get the alert without the route, set ban: false on the hostgroup.

 !Dry-run by default